thevivekpandey/bipartite-matching-challenge/README.md

 ## My attempts to solve this problem

 ### Initial encounter
 I first encountered this problem during my senior thesis.
 My partner, Ajay Verma and I tried to solve this under the guidance of professors Manindra Agarwal and Somenath Biswas.
 In short 2 months or so we reached a stage where we "just" needed to prove the conjecture about the rank.
 We spent remaining 8 months trying to prove the conjecture.
 It always appeared to us that we are missing something simple, but we could never get figure out what.

-We did make some progress though.
+We did make some progress though, proving the conjecture for some categories of graphs.

 ### Rank of complete bipartite graph is $\binom{n}{2}$
-We did prove the conjecture for some categories of the graphs.
-In particularly, we proved that for complete bipartite graphs, the rank is precisely $N(N-1)/2$.
-This proof is relevant instructive, so let's go through it right here.
+We proved that for complete bipartite graphs, the rank is precisely $N(N-1)/2$.
+This proof is relevant and instructive, so let's go through it right here.

 Consider